raffaeldutra/raffaeldutra.github.io/content/page/cv/experience.md

 I have a good knoledge in Puppet and Ansible.

 ## Virtualização
-Um dos últimos projetos que participei utilizando virtualização foi ao criar uma solução com Vagrant + Puppet.
+My last project using virtualization was creating a solution using Vagrant + Puppet.
-Já utilizei XEN Server, VMware ESXI e OpenVirt.
+In the past, I have used XEN Server, VMware ESXI and OpenVirt.

 ## Linguagens
 * Nível intermediário/avançado em PHP